evanzwang/connect-ai/README.md

-# CRAP
+# Connect AI

-Connect 4 ble
+Using the AlphaZero algorithm to train models to play Five-in-a-row and Connect-4 and related games.